-There are currently two Covid-19 vaccines that have been authorized by the FDA.
-These vaccines were produced by Moderna and Pfizer-BioNTech.
-Both of these vaccines require you to get two shots.
+There are currently three COVID-19 vaccines that have been authorized by the FDA.
+These vaccines were produced by Moderna, Johnson & Johnson, and Pfizer-BioNTech.
+The Moderna and Pfizer-BioNTech vaccines require you to get two shots.

-The second dose of the Pfizer vaccines must be taken after 3 weeks and the second dose of the Moderna vaccine must be taken after 4 weeks.
+The second dose of the Pfizer vaccine must be taken after three weeks, and the second dose of the Moderna vaccine must be taken after four weeks.

 The Vaccine Injection Should Not Be Very Painful

-Katherine Dolan, a scribe at the University of Virginia Emergency Department, explains “it didn't hurt much!
+Katherine Dolan, a scribe at the University of Virginia Emergency Department, explains, "it didn't hurt much!
 Just your typical prick from a shot.
-I did not experience any burning sensations while it was being injected.
-I was surprised that it didn't hurt more!
+I did not experience any burning sensations while it was injected.
+I was surprised that it didn't hurt more!"

 Most Side Effects Of The Vaccine Should Be Mild; Here's What It Feels Like

-Katherine did not experience many effects from the vaccine and explained: "I felt completely fine that same day, not even fatigued.
-The day after, I felt a little more tired than usual but nothing too significant that I had to change my plans for the day.
+Katherine did not experience any effects from the vaccine and explained: "I felt completely fine that same day, not even fatigued.
+The day after, I felt a little more tired than usual, but nothing too significant that I had to change my plans for the day.
 Aside from a little fatigue, I did not experience any side effects or feel limited in any way."

 Mike Gnitecki, Firefighter & Paramedic in Texas, also experienced very minimal side effects: "I had upper arm pain beginning around 10 hours after I got the shot, and the arm pain lasted for about 12-16 hours and then stopped.
 I did not experience any other symptoms."
 Gnitecki received his first vaccine dose three weeks ago.

-It was announced by federal officials that nobody will need to pay for the Covid-19 vaccine, regardless of insurance status.
+Federal officials announced that nobody would need to pay for the Covid-19 vaccine, regardless of insurance status.
 However, it is possible to be charged administration fees depending on where you get vaccinated.